-As the Clean Water Policy Fellow, Erin is excited to join the dedicated team at the River Network to serve as a researcher, writer, and connector, creating a hub of information about state policies and advocacy efforts related to clean, affordable drinking water that’s accessible for all.
+As the River Programs Fellow, Erin is excited to join the dedicated team at the River Network to serve as a researcher, writer, and connector, creating a hub of information about state policies and advocacy efforts related to clean, affordable drinking water that’s accessible for all.

 In her spare time Erin loves long-distance running, backpacking, bike adventures, and embroidering.